-There were no violations of the Surveillance Use Policy for the Trip Verification technology discovered during this period.
-No audit was conducted during this initial reporting period.
+There were no violations of the Surveillance Use Policy for the proposed Trip Verification Technology.
+The program was never executed due to COVID impact to funding.

 Not applicable.
 This solution is not a Crime Prevention tool.

 There were no public records act requests for the Trip Verification technology.